ghc-proposals/ghc-proposals/proposals/0000-no-fallible-do.rst

   I would argue it's not writing down the error patterns but other things, and opened `Proposal 327`_ to indicate what an alternate sugar might look like.
   This proposal keeps pattern exhaustiveness simple, and so in conjunction with ``-XNoFallibleDo`` can get back some of the lost concision without sacrificing the benefits.

-- Some of us prefer ideom brackets to do notation for ``Applicative`` anyways.
+- Some of us prefer idiom brackets to do notation for ``Applicative`` anyways.
-  A TH-style, more explicit "ideom brackets" with explicit splices within the quotes/brackets also works for things beyond ``Applicative``, such as the "overloaded lambda and application" ideas that have been stewing for a while as a replacement for arrow syntax.
+  A TH-style, more explicit "idiom brackets" with explicit splices within the quotes/brackets also works for things beyond ``Applicative``, such as the "overloaded lambda and application" ideas that have been stewing for a while as a replacement for arrow syntax.

 Unresolved Questions
 --------------------